ydntkwia/configureCss/README.md

 ## New Update

+> v.1.1.0

-> v.1.1.0 +Color configuration for background and font.
+-Color configuration for background and font.
->         +configure-lite.css & configure-lite.min.css
+-configure-lite.css & configure-lite.min.css

 ---